syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/gallery-items.md

 #### IconCss

-You can use the `iconCss` property to customize the gallery icon.
+You can use the `iconCss` property to define the icons for the gallery item.

 #### Html Attributes